Aerial Love

-"Aerial Love" is the debut solo single by Australian recording artist, Daniel Johns.
+"Aerial Love" is the debut solo single by Australian recording artist Daniel Johns.
 It was released on 29 January 2015 as the lead single from his debut solo studio album, Talk.
 It peaked at number 21 on the Australian ARIA Charts.

 Background

-Johns said the sing "is about loneliness, sex and uninhibited love."
-In speaking with Today John said "It's taken so long to release new music because when we decided to take a break from Silverchair, I took time to step away from the spotlight and just craft a little bit.
-The video is me on my own personal journey through a desert which is metaphor for loneliness and discovering a world of sexual being and a world of uninhibited love."
+Johns said the song "is about loneliness, sex and uninhibited love."
+In speaking with Today, Johns said "It's taken so long to release new music because when we decided to take a break from Silverchair, I took time to step away from the spotlight and just craft a little bit.
+The video is me on my own personal journey through a desert which is [a] metaphor for loneliness and discovering a world of sexual being and a world of uninhibited love."

 Music video

-The music video was directed by Lorin Askill and was filmed on the Stockton Dunes just outside of Newcastle, New South Wales and has been designed to mirror "the song's weightless, timeless, slyly carnal feel".
+The music video was directed by Lorin Askill and was filmed on the Stockton Dunes just outside of Newcastle, New South Wales, and has been designed to mirror "the song's weightless, timeless, slyly carnal feel".